 We have analyzed the simple case when a firm has zero coupon debt outstanding.
 The analysis becomes much more complicated when a firm has debt that requires periodic interest payments, because then management can decide whether or not to default on each interest payment date.
 For example, suppose Kunkel's \$10 million of debt is a 1-year, 8% loan with semiannual payments.
 The scheduled payments are \$400,000 in 6 months, and then \$10.4 million at the end of the year.
 If management makes the scheduled \$400,000 interest payment, then the stockholders will acquire the right to make the next payment of \$10.4 million.
-If it does not make the \$400,000 payment, the stockholders lose the right to make the next payment by defaulting, and hence they lose the firm.
-In other words, at the beginning of the year the stockholders have an option to purchase an option.
+If it does not make the \$400,000 payment, then by defaulting the stockholders lose the right to make that next payment and hence lose the firm.13 In other words, at the beginning of the year the stockholders have an option to purchase an option.
 The option they own has an exercise price of \$400,000 and it expires in 6 months, and if they exercise it, they will acquire an option to purchase the entire firm for \$10.4 million in another 6 months.

-If the debt were 2-year debt, then there would be four decision points for management, and the stockholders' position would be like an option on an option on
+If the debt were 2-year debt, then there would be four decision points for management and the stockholders' position would be like an option on an option on an option on an option!
+These types of options are called compound options, and techniques for valuing them are beyond the scope of this book.
+However, the

-14Actually, bankruptcy is far more complicated than our example suggests.
-When a firm approaches default, it can take a number of actions, and even after filing for bankruptcy, stockholders can delay a takeover by bondholders for a long time, during which the value of the firm can deteriorate further.
-So, stockholders can often extract concessions from bondholders in situations where it looks like the bondholders should get all of the firm's value.
-Bankruptcy is discussed in more detail in Chapter 24.
+13Actually, bankruptcy is far more complicated than our example suggests.
+As a firm approaches default it can take a number of actions, and even after filing for bankruptcy the stockholders can substantially delay a takeover by bondholders, during which time the value of the firm can deteriorate further.
+As a result, stockholders can often extract concessions from bondholders in situations where it would seem that the bondholders should get all of the firm's value.
+Bankruptcy is discussed in more detail in Chapter 22.

-an option on an option!
-These types of options are called compound options, and the techniques to value them are beyond the scope of this book.
-However, the incentives discussed above for the case when the firm has risky zero coupon debt still apply when the firm has to make periodic interest payments.15
+incentives discussed previously for the case when a firm has risky zero coupon debt still apply when the firm has periodic interest payments to make.14

 Discuss how equity can be viewed as an option.
 Who has the option and what decision can they make?

 Why would management want to increase the riskiness of the firm?
 Why would this make bondholders unhappy?